fkrull/VM-Park/README.md

 The Linux/FOSS systems use publicly available base boxes and should work in any environment.
 The Windows VMs are using custom base boxes; for Windows 7+ I use boxes based on the [boxcutter](https://github.com/boxcutter/windows) templates, so you might be able to reproduce them.
-Anything older is still custom, though.
+Anything older is fully custom, though.

 ## Configuration
 Certain settings can be configured by creating a `local_config.rb` file in the